 In 1930 the U.S. Bureau of Public Roads undertook an extensive upgrading of the Oak Creek Highway between Sedona and Flagstaff in Coconino County.
 Funded as Arizona Forest Project 7, the construction was divided into several intermediate sections and let under a series of contracts during the early 1930s.
 The final link to complete the new highway was the erection of a major bridge over Wilson Canyon near Sedona.
-For this location, BPR engineers designed this medium-span steel deck arch, which resembled a scaled-down version of the immense Navajo Bridge [0051], completed in 1929.
+For this location, BPR engineers designed this medium-span steel deck arch, which resembled a scaled-down version of the immense Navajo Bridge [00051], completed in 1929.
 As delineated by BPR, the proposed structure was a two-hinge, spandrel-braced deck arch that extended 240 feet between the reinforced concrete arch pedestals.
 The two steel arch ribs were comprised of a built-up box beam made of twin channels with double lacing on top and bottom.
 These supported a series of W-beam and built-up columns upon which the I-beam steel floor beams rested.
 The floor beams in turn supported a reinforced concrete deck bounded on the edges by steel guardrails.

-Early in 1938 the Bureau of Public Roads contracted with Lewis Brothers under AFP 7-B(1) to place the foundations and erect the arch.
+Early in 1938 the Bureau of Public Roads contracted with Lewis Brothers under Project AFP 7-B(1) to place the foundations and erect the arch.
 The Phoenix-based contractors began the excavation in the canyon walls for the arch pedestals on March 24, 1938, and pushed the construction throughout the summer under the supervision of BPR Resident Engineer V.G.
 Watson.
 The Lewis crew completed the steel structure on October 31.
 Dedicated in honor of local personage W.W.
-Midgley, who ranched cattle in the area in the 19th century, the Midgley Bridge has since carried traffic on US 89 Alternate.
+Midgley, who ranched cattle in the area in the 19th century, the Midgley Bridge has since carried traffic on U.S. Highway 89 Alternate.
 The superstructure remains unaltered, though steel Thrie beams have more recently been installed onto the original guardrails.

-A number of long-span steel arches have been built on Arizona's roads, beginning with the breathtakingly lightweight through arch over the Colorado River at Topock [priv.], and including the Navajo Bridge, the Salt River Canyon Bridge [0129], the twin arches in Navajo County [0215], and a series of later structures.
+A number of long-span steel arches have been built on Arizona's roads, beginning with the breathtakingly lightweight through arch over the Colorado River at Topock [priv.], and including the Navajo Bridge [00051], the Salt River Canyon Bridge [00129], the twin arches in Navajo County [00215], and a series of later structures.
 Of the deck arches, only the Navajo Bridge and the Midgley Bridge feature spandrel-braced arch configurations; the others have plate girder ribs.
-Although it suffers in comparison with the nationally significant Navajo Bridge is technologically significant as a well-preserved and picturesquely sited example of what must be considered an esoteric and inherently dramatic structural type.
+Although it suffers in comparison with the nationally significant Navajo Bridge, the Midgley Bridge is technologically significant as a well-preserved and picturesquely sited example of what is considered an esoteric and inherently dramatic structural type.
 The bridge is historically noteworthy as the final link on the Oak Creek Highway between Sedona and Flagstaff, a beautiful and popular secondary route in central Arizona.

-TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCE associated with significant person associated with significant events contributes to historical district NATIONAL REGISTER CRITERIA s or patterns Criterion B Criterion C NATIONAL REGISTER ELIGIBILITY AREA OF SIGNIFICANCE: TI ransportation; Engineering individually eligible x yes no PERIOD OF SIGNIFICANCE: 19 039-1964 contributes to district yes x no THEME(S): Tr ransportation: Highways
+TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCEassociated with significant personsassociated with significant events or pattern:contributes to historical district NATIONAL REGISTER CRITERIA x Criterion A s Criterion B x Criterion C NATIONAL REGISTER ELIGIBILITY individually eligible x yes no contributes to district yes x no AREA OF SIGNIFICANCE: Transpor Period of significance: 1939-1978 Theme(s): Transpor rtation; Engineering rtation: Highways